amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Status-Reporting.md

 Delivery Status Reports are an artefact(s) produced and maintained by the delivery team and should be clear, visible and easily accessible by any colleague and/or stakeholder.
 It provides a point in time report on the current health of the project, and should be routinely updated as and when deemed necessary by the delivery team and/or when requested by stakeholders

 !!!
 Warning
     Delivery status reports can be misleading for stakeholders and/or colleagues if they fail to communicate accurate and timely information.
 Its important to ensure every effort is made to maintain there validity.
-However it is expected at times that this may not be possible, and we can mitigate against this by ensuring reports communicate clearly when it was 'last updated'
+However it is expected at times that this may not be possible, and we can mitigate against this by ensuring reports communicate clearly when the artefact was 'last updated'